dfkt/birdbot/README.md

 # birdbot
-Twitter bot that posts images from https://birdshow.dfkt.tk/ (https://github.com/dfkt/birdshow)
+Twitter bot that posts images from https://github.com/dfkt/birdshow, runs on Heroku.